mous1985/gno/examples/timelock/README.md

 ## Project Structure
+p

-├── p
+├── demo
-|├──demo
 │ ├── accesscontrol
-│  └── accesscontrol.gno
+│ │ └── accesscontrol.gno
-|  └── gno.mod
-└── r
-|├──demo
-| └── timelock
+│ └── timelock
-|  └── timelock.gno
+│ │ └── timelock.gno

 ### 1. Implement the AccessControl Package

 Create the `p/demo/accesscontrol/accesscontrol.gno` file to manage roles and permissions.
 Ensure it supports granting, revoking, and checking roles.

-### 2. Implement the Timelock Realm
+### 2. Implement the Timelock package

-Create the `r/demo/timelock/timelock.gno` file with the following functionalities:
+Create the `p/demo/timelock/timelock.gno` file with the following functionalities:
 - Set up the timelock mechanism.
 - Provide functions to create and release timelocks.
 - Ensure only authorized roles can execute critical functions.